Grzegorz96/React-TeamCraft.gg/README.md

 ## Features
 - Saving and reading the main application state from the browser's local memory.
+- Possibility to navigate the application using routes.
 - Selecting the number of teams and the number of players in the team.
 - Adding, editing or removing a player before generating teams.
 - Function of adding ratings for players.